postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/github-actions.md

 1. Select the **Test** tab.
 1. Under **Connect to CI/CD Builds**, select **GitHub**.
 1. You'll be prompted to allow Postman to access your GitHub account.
 After you grant access, you can close the browser tab and return to Postman.

+    > **There's a limit of ten auth tokens per user per application imposed by GitHub.** If you create more than ten connections with the same user, the additional tokens will be revoked in the order that they were created.
+Teams can use other Postman accounts to create more than ten integrations.

 1. Enter a **Nickname** to help you recognize the integration later.
 1. Select the GitHub **Organization** with your API repository.
 1. Select the **Repository** used for your API.